Don’t forget to sign-up for Scooterjon’s monthly MS newsletter below!

 Vision – it can be scary when it happens but more than half of people with MS experience vision problems at some point.
 In fact, it’s the first sign of the disease in around 20% of people .
 Vision loss, blurring and even color blindness can all be brought on by inflammation of the optic nerve – a condition known as optic neuritis.

 Thankfully, it’s rare for both eyes to be affected at once and symptoms are usually temporary, clearing up in a matter of weeks.
 However, if your symptoms are particularly severe you may be prescribed medication to help your body deal with them.
 Either way it’s vital that you see an eye specialist without delay.

 On my blog page “Vision Problems” I explain how vision was one of my first MS symptoms.
 I also explain how I noticed it playing softball.
 When I was considered to have RRMS I had blurry vision with each exacerbation.
 It was always scary when that happened.
-During one my exacerbations one of my eyes was blurry.
+During an exacerbation one of my eyes would be blurry.
 When I closed my good eye all I could see out of the blurry eye was gray space.
-I was basically blind.
+I was basically blind in one eye.

 Hearing – if you’re experiencing problems with your ears it’s best not to dismiss it as MS. Hearing can be affected by the disease although this is pretty rare, with just 6% of people experiencing issues .
 Problems can arise from inflammation and/or scarring around the auditory nerve as it enters the brain stem .
 However, because the problem is so uncommon, it’s important that you get any hearing issues checked by your doctor to rule out other more likely causes.

 After 45 years playing rock music it’s hard for me to determine if any hearing loss is MS or old age.
 I don’t notice any hearing loss but I admit I’m always asking Doris what was said on TV.